bessagroup/CRATE/docs/source/rst_doc_files/basic_usage/available_features.rst

 .. note ::

    A **limitation under finite strains** is under investigation, namely the development of a suitable self-consistent scheme for the clustering-based reduced-order models SCA and ASCA.
-Therefore, enforcing **constant reference material properties** is currently the only option available to simulate with the previous models.
+Therefore, enforcing **constant reference material properties** is currently the only option available to simulate with the previous models under finite strains.

 ----